biobakery/humann_legacy/readme.txt

 One or more tabular translated BLAST (blastx) output files matching sequence read IDs to gene IDs.
 Place (or symlink) each file with a .txt, .txt.gz, or .txt.bz extension in the "input" directory before running HUMAnN.
 The pipeline includes processors for three tab-delimited text formats by default (below) and can easily by modified to accept more.

+As an example, the default inputs provided with HUMAnN were generated using: blastx -outfmt 6 -db 28_kegg_genomes < mock_even_lc.fasta.gz | gzip -c > mock_even_lc.txt.gz Where "28_kegg_genomes" is a database of the amino acid sequences of 28 well-characterized KEGG organisms' ORFs (.pep files from ban, bbr, bqu, bsu, cbo, cdf, cje, eco, efa, ftu, hin, hpy, hsl, lmo, mbo, mtu, ngo, nme, pae, rso, sau, sco, sgo, spn, vch, xfa, yen, and yps).

-Please modify the SConstruct file as needed to specify the exact format of your input data.
+Please modify the SConstruct file as needed to specify the exact format of your input data:

 blastx -outfmt 6
 ----